Frequently Asked Questions - Fatigue management

 Electronic Work Diaries (EWDs) open this section

 No. While there are many commercially available electronic recording systems in use, none are approved for use as an EWD at this time.

-Only EWDs that have been assessed and approved by the NHVR will be able to be used to provide regulatory EWD services.
-To be approved, an EWD will be required to meet the standards set by the NHVR and be operated according to the conditions of use and approval.
+Only EWDs that have been approved by the NHVR will be able to be used to provide regulatory EWD services.
+To be approved, an EWD will be required to meet the standards set by the NHVR and be operated according to the conditions of approval and use.

 EWDs need to meet NHVR approval requirements.

 EWD systems may also provide extra commercial features as long as they don't interfere with the regulatory functions of the EWD (eg. rest alerts and vehicle navigation)